lorenzolince/generate-service/README.md

  * PORT_NGINX=Exposes the proxy port
  * ENDPOINT_SERVICES: These are the endpoints of the APIs generated for the integrated tests.
  * URL_REPOSITORY: To download Maven dependencies specific to the generate service, which are necessary when downloading the source code of the generated APIs
- * execute comand docker compose up -d
+ * open command prompt and execute shell script
+ * chmod 755 start.sh
+ * bash start.sh

  ### To be able to use the demo you must request a token